JeremyRubin/sapio/docs/learn-sapio/src/ch03-01-miniscript.md

-For Sapio, we use a customized [rust-miniscript](https://github.com/sapio-lang/rust-miniscript) which extends miniscript with functionality relevent to CheckTemplateVerify and Sapio.
+For Sapio, we use a customized [rust-miniscript](https://github.com/sapio-lang/rust-miniscript) which extends miniscript with functionality relevant to CheckTemplateVerify and Sapio.
 All changes should be able to be upstreamed... eventually.

 The Policy type (named Clause in Sapio) allows us to specify the predicates upon